 Dairy Free Raspberry Scones

-1 cup Raspberry Skinny Fizz
+1 cup raspberry Skinny Fizz (from the supermarket)

 1 cup coconut milk